-Why Preliminary Notices and Liens Are a Contractor’s Best Friend in 2021
+Why Preliminary Notices and Liens Are a Contractor’s Best Friend

 For contractors, preliminary notices are the equivalent of taking out an insurance policy on each project.
 They’re there if you need it, and irrelevant if you don’t.
 But for some reason, there’s a negative stigma around sending preliminary notices, and more specifically, liens in general.
 This is likely due to the false idea that sending notices to clients can cause tension, but we’re here to tell you that this misconception is a big mistake.
 Preliminary notices aren’t about being confrontational or difficult; they’re about protecting your business and following the rules.